-- (1) Academic sanctions can be imposed on students who commit violations as referred to in Article 46 clause (2) in the form of: - a. verbal warning. - b. written reprimand. - c. ineligibility to take the final examination. - d. a failing grade for the course. - e. suspension for a specified period of time. - f. ineligibility from the use of academic services for a specified period of time. - g. expulsion from YSU. - h. withdrawal of diploma. - (2) Academic sanctions can be imposed on lecturers who commit violations as referred to in Article 46 clause (3) in the form of: - a. verbal warning. - b. written reprimand. - c. grading by the Head of the Study Program to students according to each student's Cumulative GPA (IPK) in the previous semester for lecturers who are late in submitting grades, with the following criteria. - 1) IPK \geq 3.51 (IPK of higher than or equal to three point five one) is converted into grade A - 2) IPK = 3.01-3.50 (IPK of three point zero one to three point five zero) is converted into grade A- - 3) IPK \leq 3.00 (IPK of less than or equal to three point zero zero) is converted into grade B+

-Especially for semester 1 (one) students, IPK is determined based on grades obtained from other courses.

-- d. reassignment of duties to another lecturer. - e. temporary ineligibility from a promotion in academic rank. - f. suspension.
+- (1) Academic sanctions can be imposed on students who commit violations as referred to in Article 46 clause (2) in the form of:

+- a. verbal warning.

+- b. written reprimand.

+- c. ineligibility to take the final examination.

+- d. a failing grade for the course.

+- e. suspension for a specified period of time.

+- f. ineligibility from the use of academic services for a specified period of time.

+- g. expulsion from YSU.

+- h. withdrawal of diploma.

+- (2) Academic sanctions can be imposed on lecturers who commit violations as referred to in Article 46 clause (3) in the form of:

+- a. verbal warning.

+- b. written reprimand.

+- c. grading by the Head of the Study Program to students according to each student's Cumulative GPA (IPK) in the previous semester for lecturers who are late in submitting grades, with the following criteria.

+- 1) IPK \geq 3.51 (IPK of higher than or equal to three point five one) is converted into grade A - 2) IPK = 3.01-3.50 (IPK of three point zero one to three point five zero) is converted into grade A- - 3) IPK ≤ 3.00 (IPK of less than or equal to three point zero zero) is converted into grade B+ - 4) Especially for semester 1 (one) students, IPK is determined based on grades obtained from the courses or the average of scores obtained by students in the previous year. - d. reassignment of duties to another lecturer. - e. temporary ineligibility from a promotion in academic rank. - f. suspension.